trapexit/mergerfs/mkdocs/docs/config/options.md

   exceeded) the policy selected will run to find a new location for the file.
-An attempt to move the file to that branch will occur (keeping all metadata possible) and if successful the original is unlinked and the write retried. (default: false, true = mfs)
+An attempt to move the file to that branch will occur (keeping all metadata possible) and if successful the original is unlinked and the write retried. (default: pfrd)
 - **[inodecalc](inodecalc.md)=passthrough|path-hash|devino-hash|hybrid-hash**:
   Selects the inode calculation algorithm. (default: hybrid-hash)
 - **dropcacheonclose=BOOL**: When a file is requested to be closed